 At first it was very difficult because my hands weren't strong enough yet.
 The first time I played it I was in love because it sounded, to me, like a giant grand piano.

-then got the tiger-striped standard 12.
-Tell us about that.
+You then got the tiger-striped standard 12-string bass.

-I considered it more zebra striped.
-I went to Hamer and asked Joel to make me a 12 with an Explorer body, but smaller.
+I considered it more zebra-striped.
+I went to Hamer and asked Jol Dantzig to make me a 12 with an Explorer body, but smaller.
 I told him to surprise me with the rest of the details and boy, did he ever.
-The look, sound and all the rest was Joel's creation.
+The look, sound and all the rest was Jol's creation.
 The only thing I asked for was a scaled-down Explorer body and a little growl and he came up with it.
-I really like Joel.
+I really like Jol.

-The Zebra originally came with three outputs.
-Each string could have gone to a different amp.
-Joel really went high-tech on that bass.
+The Zebra 12-string bass originally came with three outputs - each string could have gone to a different amp.
+Jol really went high-tech on that bass.
 He had LED's running all the way up the neck and my name mysteriously hidden in the paint job.
-I asked Joel to wire all the inputs together because it was less brain damage, faster to switch basses and no one would've ever noticed the difference live anyway.
+I asked Jol to wire all the inputs together because it was less brain damage, faster to switch basses and no one would have ever noticed the difference live anyway.

 Very observant!
 I had already quit by then and that was the source of the tension.
 Rick was too great of a showman to be concerned about anything I was doing on stage.
 Bunny was always irritated anyway and Robin was his normal self, I thought.
 They were mad because they were too lazy to look for a new bass player so I literally put Jon Brant in that band.

 I wanted to go back to the guitar.